yosokus/symfony-guestbook-bundle-dev/README.md

 RPS Guestbook Bundle (Beta version)
 ===================================

-A simple and extendable guestbook package based on Doctrine2 (ORM and MongoDB) and Symfony2.
+A simple yet extendable guestbook package based on Doctrine2 (ORM and MongoDB) and Symfony2.

 Documentation
 -------------

-The bulk of the documentation is stored in the `Resources/doc/index.md` file in this bundle.
+The bulk of the documentation is stored in the `Resources/doc/index.rst` file in this bundle.

 [Read the Documentation](Resources/doc/index.rst)